124 Horseferry Road

-124 Horseferry Road is the headquarters for the British television broadcaster, Channel 4.
-It is located in the City of Westminster, London and includes 100 residential apartments.
+124 Horseferry Road is the Grade II listed London headquarters for the British television broadcaster, Channel 4.
+It is located in the City of Westminster, and includes 100 residential apartments.
 The building was opened on 6 July 1994 and was designed by Richard Rogers and Partners.
+In January 2024, Channel 4 announced it would sell the building as part of cost-cutting measures.

 Design and construction

 After a selection process during the autumn of 1990, Channel 4 invited three architectural firms to take part in a competition to design their 15000 sqm headquarters building on the south-eastern corner of Chadwick Street and Horseferry Road in a mixed development area of Westminster.
-The site consisted of an abandoned 10 m deep basement of a proposed 1970's post office building.
+The site consisted of an abandoned 10 m deep basement of a proposed 1970s post office building.
 The architectural brief also incorporated a requirement for a residential development of two blocks of flats including 100 apartments, an underground car park and a small public landscaped park.
 The three firms chosen were Bennetts Associates, Richard Rogers and Partners and James Stirling.

 The Richard Rogers Partnership was chosen from the shortlist.
-This was the first major building that they had designed since the Lloyd's building (1978-1986).
-Construction of the building began in 1990 and was completed in 1994.
+This was the first major building that they had designed since the Lloyd's building (1978–1986).
+Construction began in 1990 and was completed in 1994.
 It was built on a design and build basis.
 The building consists of two four-storey office blocks that are connected to a central entrance block in an L shape.
 The entrance has a concave glazed wall.
 The building is finished in grey steel cladding, which is perforated by red-ochre steel struts.
 John Young, the project architect, said that the colour was "taken from a paint sample provided by the City of San Francisco: it is the same colour as the Golden Gate Bridge".

+The building was listed at Grade II by Historic England on 23 March 2023.